aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 SystemC/TLM
 ===========

-Alternatively, the AFF3CT modules support TLM interfaces, the :numref:`lst_systemc_main` highlights the modifications in the ``main`` function to use standard TLM interfaces.
+Alternatively, the AFF3CT modules support SystemC/TLM interfaces, :numref:`lst_systemc_main` highlights the modifications in the ``main`` function to use standard TLM interfaces.